Newly arrived international staff at AU

 Arrival 1-4 weeks

-Step 1: Register for a CPR number and MitID
+Register for a CPR number and MitID

 If you're staying for more than 90 days you need to register with Citizen Service to get a Civil Registration Number (CPR number) and MitID.
+You need a fixed place of residence before you can register for your CPR number and MitID, and you can only do the registration in person at your local Citizen Service.

 Your CPR number is your key to life in Denmark.
 You need a CPR number to access public services, open a bank account, pay your tax and receive a salary.
 When you register for your CPR number, you will also be assigned a general practitioner (GP).